ARMmbed/mbed-os-5-docs/docs/dev_tools/adding_exporters.md

 This method may use any of the attributes and APIs included by the common code.

 ___The `TARGETS` class variable___
 Each exporter reports its specific target support through a class varibale, `TARGETS`.
-This class variable is simply a list of targets that requesting an export is a valid operation for.
+This class variable is simply a list of targets that a user could export.
+Requesting an export of a target that's not in the list will generate an error.

 ___The `build` method___